The Sport of Team Handball

 - Beach Handball — a variation of handball played on sand instead of indoors.
 This sport is sometimes called Sandball.

-- Field Handball — the original version of handball played outdoors on a larger field and more players.
+- Field Handball — the original version of handball played outdoors on a larger field and with more players.
 It is also known as Outdoor Handball or Grass Handball.

 - Czech Handball — a very similar game to Team Handball, played outdoors